btop.jpg (29412 bytes) cap.jpg (31211 bytes)

 Influenced by Frank Lloyd Wright, his homes are built to last 100 years.

-The son of an army officer born in Atlanta, Georgia, Bill Clark considers it an advantage that he moved frequently and traveled extensively during his childhood because it gave him a different perspective on the world than the rest of his peers.
+As the son of an army officer, born in Atlanta, Georgia, Bill Clark considers it an advantage that he moved frequently and traveled extensively during his childhood.
+"It gave me a different perspective on the world than the rest of my peers," says Clark.
 The eldest of two boys, he completed high school with honors and played varsity football once the family settled in Phoenix, Arizona.
 Summer jobs in construction and as a rock climbing instructor caught his interest in the great outdoors and on projects that he could see made an impact on people's lives.

-In 1984, he became project supervisor for a design firm executing the finishing phases of hotel projects in the $4-$20 Million dollar range.
+In 1984, he became project supervisor for a commercial design firm executing the finishing phases of hotel projects in the $4-$20 Million Dollar range.
 Soon thereafter, he opened his own residential remodeling company.
-By 1992, his focus was building high-end, custom homes in Paradise Valley, Arizona, one of Scottsdale's outlying upscale communities.
+By 1986, his focus was building high-end, custom homes in Paradise Valley, Arizona, one of Scottsdale's outlying upscale communities.

-Although he likes polo, his first love is the horses.
-He takes care of his five thoroughbred ponies personally.
+Although polo is in his blood, his first love is the horses.
+Bill takes care of his five thoroughbred ponies personally.
 "Should the day come that I cannot play Polo any longer, I would still have my horses no matter what," he admits.
-Current President of the North Scottsdale Polo Club, he is always on the lookout for new members like himself that have not yet considered the sport, or experienced guest players from other areas of the country who would like to play while they are in the area.
+Current President of the North Scottsdale Polo Club, he is always on the lookout for new members that have not yet considered the sport, or experienced guest players from around the country who would like to play while they are in the area.
+Bill is preparing to start another U.S.P.A. club at his ranch in the mountains outside Phoenix where he raises organic, grass fed beef with his wife, Sandra, and son, Evan.

-For more articles by well known author, Kaya Morgan , click the link.
+For more articles by well known lifestyle writer, Kaya Morgan , click the link.

 ic2.jpg (21042 bytes)